baturaysaglam/RIS-MISO-Deep-Reinforcement-Learning/README.md

 The algorithm is tested, and the results are reproduced on a custom RIS assisted Multiuser MISO environment.

+### Results

+Reproduced figures are found under *./Figures/Evaluation* and *./Learning Figures* respective to the figure number in the paper.
+Reproduced learning and evaluation curves are found under *./Learning Curves*.
+The hyper-parameter setting follows the one presented in the paper except for the variance of AWGN, scale of the Rayleigh distribution and number of hidden units in the networks.
+These values are tuned to match the original results.

 ### Run
 **0. Requirements**
   ```bash